Skip navigation

 Display mode: Grid view List view

-Results of the Education Survey for the 2007/2008 Academic Year
+Results of the Employment Survey for January-March 2009

 All information on this site is based on the official language of the Macao Special Administrative Region.
 The English version is the translation from the Chinese originals and is provided for reference only.
 If you find that some of the contents do not have an English version, please refer to the Traditional Chinese or Portuguese versions.